pepper-craft/.github/profile/projects/geo-calculation-toolkit-api/detail/total-length-of-a-polyline.md

 ## Total length of a polyline

-This is an HTTP API that calculates the perpendicular surface distance from a given coordinate to a straight line extended through two geographic points.
+This is an HTTP API that calculates the total surface distance along a polyline formed by multiple geographic coordinates.

 ---